PartnershipOnAI/safelife/levels/examples/README.md

 - **one way**: When the agent is itself alive, all sorts of shenanigans and interesting gating mechanics can ensue.
 I've not successfully gotten all of the blue blocks without magic.

 - **super weed**: Bringing two weeds together can create a permanent tangle.

+- **controlled expansion**: Player needs to guide cells from a spawner to reach a *fountain*.
+Fountains, like weeds, prevent all of their surrounding cells from dieing.
+However, if the player's not careful, the cells could instead reach a dangerous tangle weed.

+- **controlled predation**: Similar to the above, but uses predators instead of crates, and has one useful plant.

 - **rainbow spawn**: When there are different spawners sitting next to each other, their colors can mix.
 This is the only way to get mixing colors.